HappybearGaming/QuickHeal/README.md

 ## Installation
-- Download QuickHeal from this repository into your Interface folder and remove the "-main" in the folder name
+- Download QuickHeal from this repository into your Interface folder and remove the "-turtle-wow-main" in the folder name
-- Download HealComm (better to anticipate other heals) from here https://github.com/Bestoriop/HealComm
+- Download HealComm (better to anticipate other heals) from here https://github.com/Bestoriop/HealComm (if you use pfui/luna you don't need to do that)

 ## Usage